Code Formatting Guidelines

 instead of} else {

-- if one part of an
+- If one part of an

 if..else